Kaitlyn23254/Kaitlyn23254/README.md

 ---

-⭐ **Fun Fact:** When I'm not coding or dancing, you can find me exploring NYC's dance scene!
+⭐ **Fun Fact:** When I'm not coding or dancing, you can find me exploring NYC's food scene!